eschabell/openshift-symfony/README.md

     git push

-That's it, you can now checkout your application at (default admin account is admin/admin):
+That's it, you can now checkout your application at:

     http://sympfonyphp-$your_domain.rhcloud.com